Zihang97/Cloud-Native-Data-Analysis-Platform/README.md

 - Storage for Data: cloud-native technologies like AWS S3/GCP GCS/ DynamoDB/Spanner
 - Computing Engine: use existing IaaS solutions like AWS EC2 or GCP (can also use Container solution)
 - Data Analysis: use data analysis platforms like Jupyter and Pandas to support machine learning codes of Tensorflow/Pytorch.
 (We could start simple with sklearn just to test our pipeline)
-- Permission and Access Control: Provide security solutions between services and external access
+- Permission and Access Control: Provide security solutions between services and external access (Cloud IAM) Strech Goals:
 - Front-end UI: HTML/CSS/JS for webpage and  Python Flask for web application

 ** **
 ## 5. Acceptance criteria
-Minimum acceptance criteria is a self service portal with a user friendly UI that can help end-users operate pipeline and analyze data.
+Minimum acceptance criteria is a self service platform that can:
+- Extract data from a cloud storage service and return it.
+- Support standardised data science software (tensorflow, BigQuery etc).
+- Allocate storage and computation resources to ETL pipelnes based on user requirement.

 Stretch goals include:
 - Use this project to analyze Boston Open Data
 - Provide several compute and size options
+- Build a user friendly UI to interact with the platform

 ** **